Slamy/fpga-composite-video/README.md

 ### The color hue of NTSC is off

 For some reason my USB video grabber has a 17 degree offset on the color burst.
 On my TV set this is not the case and the burst must occur with 0 degrees.
-Please use `configure.py` and set `ntsc_burst_amplitude` to 0 to fix this.
+Please use `configure.py` and set `ntsc_burst_phase` to 0 to fix this.
 The problem should then go away.
 I don't understand why I have this problem.
 Maybe someone else has an idea...

 ## TODOs